brajeshwar/brajeshwar.github.io/_posts/2014/2014-01-23-hello-ruby-programming-book-children.md

----
-layout: post
-title: Hello Ruby - Programming Book for Children
+# Hello Ruby - Programming Book for Children
----

 Hello Ruby is a children's book that teaches programming fundamentals through stories and kid-friendly activities.